Docs

 SubscriptionHookOptions<NoInfer<TData>, NoInfer<TVariables>>

-Options to control how the is executed.
+Options to control how the subscription is executed.

 Show/hide child attributes